ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

+Based on the ablation, ResNet-18 was selected for the subsequent experiments, as it represented the best accuracy-efficiency trade-off.
+The scalability of mixed training was evaluated on LSM-1, LSM-2, and ASM.
+Experiments examined whether small numbers of real defects with previously unseen characteristics—such as squeegee strokes in ASM or grid defects in LSM-1, which could not be synthesized—could complement synthetic features and improve generalization.

 Training with purely synthetic defects in LSM-1 resulted in an MCC of 0.81 with an FPR of 0.7 \%.
-As described in the previous publication \cite{Krassnig.2024}, depending on the underlying preprocessing strategy, FPRs less than 0.59 resp 0.33~\% were necessary to avoid unwanted false alarms, leading to unnecessary sample rejections.
+As described in the previous publication \cite{Krassnig.2024}, depending on the underlying preprocessing strategy, FPRs less than 0.59 respectively 0.33~\% were necessary to avoid unwanted false alarms, leading to unnecessary sample rejections.

-Gradually adding real defective patches showed an increase in performance, achieving an MCC of 0.96 when utilizing all 172 available defects.
-This reduced the number of FN predictions from 22 to 4, representing a reduction of 81 \%.
-By leveraging only 10 defective patches from both defect groups (mixed), an MCC of 0.91 was achieved.
-For comparison, supervised training with oversampling using all available (172) real defects, as described in \cite{Krassnig.2024}, reached a comparable performance.
+Gradually adding real defective patches increased performance, achieving an MCC of 0.96 when utilizing all 172 available defects.
+This reduced the number of FN predictions from 22 to 4, representing an 81\% reduction.
+Using only 10 defective patches from both defect groups (mixed) resulted in an MCC of 0.91.
+For comparison, supervised training with oversampling on all 172 available real defects achieved the same MCC of 0.91 (Table~\ref{tab:ablation}).

-Training with separated fractions of point and area defects also showed an increase in detection performance, with area defects having more impact.
+Training with separated fractions of point and area defects also showed improved detection performance, with area defects having more impact.
 Adding this defect group reduced group-related FNs from 6 in purely synthetic training to 1 in both mixed training and area-specific fractions.
 In mixed fractions greater than 1/8, no area defect was overlooked.

-Training on the LSM-2 modality achieved near-perfect detection performance, overlooking only one defective patch.
-The injection of real defective patches resulted in faster convergence, requiring only 10 epochs compared to approximately 20 epochs for purely synthetic training.
+Training on the LSM-2 modality achieved near-perfect detection performance, overlooking only a single defective patch.
+The injection of real defective patches accelerated convergence, requiring only 10 epochs compared to approximately 20 epochs for purely synthetic training.
+This behavior may be attributed to the clearly pronounced defect characteristics of pinholes and pattern misalignment, as illustrated in Fig.~\ref{fig1} and Fig.~\ref{fig2}.